-The General Fund is the primary operating fund of the Board of Education.
+The General Fund is the Board’s primary operating fund.
 It was created in response to the provision of P.A.89-15, which consolidated all of the rate-limited tax levies into the Board’s general education tax levy.
 The General Fund consists of the Education Fund and the Operations and Maintenance Fund.

-- The Special Education Fund (114) represents all instructional and service activities provided for students with disabilities.
-This fund is primarily supported by local property taxes, state special education reimbursements, and Medicaid reimbursements.
+- Special Education Fund (114) represents centralized service delivery activities and administrative outreach provided for students with disabilities.
+This fund is supported by local property taxes, state special education reimbursements, and Medicaid reimbursements.

-- The Tuition-based Preschool Fund (117) keeps track of fees received and payments made for the paid preschool program for children whose parents are in need of a full-day education and child-care program for their three and four-year-old children or families who are not income-eligible for state or federally subsidized programs.
+- Tuition-based Preschool Fund (117) keeps track of fees received and payments made for the paid preschool program for children whose parents are in need of a full-day education and child-care program for their three- and four-year-old children, or families who are not income-eligible for state- or federally-subsidized programs.

-- The School Special Income Fund (124) accounts for private foundation grants and donations that schools and departments secure on their own and revenues that schools generate for school-specific functions.
+- School Special Income Fund (124) accounts for private foundation grants and donations that schools and departments secure independently, as well as revenues that schools generate for school-specific functions.

-The Building Operations and Maintenance Fund supports the repair and maintenance of CPS buildings.
-The fund is used to account for expenditures for the minor improvement and repair of buildings and property, including the cost of improvement, repair, replacement, and maintenance of building fixtures.
-The fund also pays for ongoing maintenance costs such as the salaries and benefits of engineers and custodial employees, utility costs, and custodial supplies and equipment.
+- Building Operations and Maintenance Fund (Fund 230) supports the repair and maintenance of CPS buildings.
+The fund is used to account for minor building and property expenses, including the cost of improving, repairing, replacing, and maintaining property and building fixtures.
+The fund also pays for ongoing maintenance costs, such as utility costs, custodial supplies and equipment, and the salaries and benefits of engineers and custodial employees.

 Special Revenue Funds

-Generally accepted accounting principles (GAAP) provide special revenue funds to account for and report the proceeds of specific revenue sources that are restricted or committed to expenditures for specified purposes other than debt service or capital projects.
+Generally Accepted Accounting Principles (GAAP) provide special revenue funds to account for and report the proceeds of specific revenue sources that are restricted or committed to specified expenditures other than debt service or capital projects.
 The use of a special revenue fund type is permitted rather than mandated for financial reporting purposes.
 For these purposes, CPS includes the special revenue funds within the General Operating Fund.

-The Special Revenue Funds include the Supplemental General State Aid (SGSA) Fund, Workers’ Compensation/Tort Fund, School Lunch Funds, and federal and state grant funds.
+The Special Revenue Funds include the Workers’ Compensation/Tort Fund, School Lunch Funds, and Federal and State Grant Funds.

-The Tort Fund is established pursuant to the Tort Immunity Act (745 ILCS 10/1-101 et seq.) and the Illinois School Code (105 ILCS 5/34-1 et seq.).
+- Workers’ Compensation/Tort Fund (Fund 210) is established pursuant to the Tort Immunity Act (745 ILCS 10/1-101 et seq.) and the Illinois School Code (105 ILCS 5/34-1 et seq.).
 Property taxes constitute the primary funding source, and Section 9-107 of the Tort Immunity Act authorizes local public entities to levy a property tax to fund expenses for tort judgment and settlement, liability, security, Workers’ Compensation, unemployment insurance, and risk management.
-The monies in this fund, including interest earned on the assets of this fund, should be used only for the purposes authorized under the Tort Immunity Act.
+The dollars in this fund, including interest earned on the assets of this fund, should be used only for the purposes authorized under the Tort Immunity Act.

 Capital Projects Fund (Funds 401–499)

-The Capital Projects Funds are used to account for financial resources to be used for major capital acquisition or construction activities.
+The Capital Projects Funds account for financial resources used for major capital acquisition or construction activities.
 Financial resources result from bond issues, receipts from other long-term financing agreements, or construction or maintenance grants to be used for school capital projects and capital leases.
 Proceeds from a bond issuance are often recorded in a separate capital fund, consistent with GAAP.
 However, an aggregated capital projects fund group is sufficient for the purpose of external financial reporting.

 Debt Service Funds (Funds 514–699)